rajatguptakgp/covid19india_symptomchecker/README.md

 Clone this repo to your local machine using `git clone https://github.com/rajatguptakgp/symptomchecker_covid19hackathon.git`

 ## Requirements
-Since the program makes use of GeoPy and Googletrans, it is necessary to install them.
-Run the command `pip install -r requirements.txt` after making the covid19-checker folder working directory.
+Since the program makes use of GeoPy and Googletrans, it is necessary to install them.<br /> Run the command `pip install -r requirements.txt` after making the covid19-checker folder working directory.

 ## Usage